kmcc89/TestRyanAir/README.md

 ## Python and Selenium based application to automate the search and booking of return flights with RyanAir airline.

 _Developed and tested on Windows OS using Python 3.12.4.
-Tested using Chrome version 135 + related Chrome driver version_
+Tested using Chrome version 134 + related Chrome driver version_ _Chromedrive.exe in this repo is for Chrome version 134_

 ### Steps to run on Windows:
 **_Pre-reqs_:**